YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 There are many great resources available about the use of attention mechanisms in machine learning (e.g. [Distill's interactive visualisation](https://distill.pub/2016/augmented-rnns/#attentional-interfaces), [Lil'Log](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html), or the [Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/)), and we encourage readers unfamiliar with the concept to look through these.
 For our purposes, it suffices to think of attention mechanisms as learning to _attend_ to specific parts of an input that are particularly relevant to the desired output, giving them more _weight_ than others when making a prediction.

 In the AttnCNP, we can think of the attention mechanism as a set of weights for $\{ w^{(c)}(x^{(t)}) \}$, one for each point in the context set.
 Importantly, this set of weights is different for (and depends directly on) every target location!
-In other words, the AttnCNP replaces CNP's simple average by a (more general) weighted average which gives a larger weight to important context points.
+In other words, the AttnCNP replaces CNP's simple average by a (more general) weighted average which gives a larger weight to "important" context points.

 ```{admonition} Note$\qquad$Permutation Invariance